-This section lists the pin assignments and describes the function of each pin.
+This section describes the main features of the TMS320VC5416, lists the pin assignments, and describes the function of each pin.
 This data manual also provides a detailed description section, electrical specifications, parameter measurement information, and mechanical data about the available packaging.